Aaryan-Ajith-Dev/BlueBird-TechTogether/README.md

 # Blue Bird for TechTogether hackathon

-This website empowers everyone by brings inclusivity and communities together with a pride community festival named BlueBird
+This website empowers everyone by bringing inclusivity and communities together with a pride community festival named BlueBird